-Uninsurable properties, such as properties located over water or manufactured homes that are not affixed to a permanent foundation, will be unable to secure such coverage after assistance is provided and are therefore ineligible for the Program.
+Uninsurable properties, such as properties located over water or manufactured homes that are not affixed to a permanent foundation are not eligible for assistance under the Program.

-The Program's ISI will also serve as documentation of insurability, although a specific determination of eligibility to receive coverage through the NFIP will not be made as such a determination can only be made by FEMA.
+Additionally, the Program's ISI will serve as documentation of insurability, but eligibility to receive coverage through the NFIP can only be made by FEMA.